Anna Karen: On the Buses and EastEnders actress dies at 85

 Karen reprised the role in The Rag Trade from 1977 to 78, and also appeared in two Carry On films - Carry On Camping in 1969, and Carry On Loving the following year.

-It was there that she met her good friend Barbara Windsor, who she would later act alongside in EastEnders as the recurring character, Aunt Sal from 1996 to 2017.
+It was there that she met her good friend Barbara Windsor, who she would later act alongside in EastEnders as Aunt Sal from 1996 to 2017.

 Anna Karen, who played Aunt Sal, has passed away.
 An EastEnders spokesperson has said “We are deeply saddened to hear that Anna Karen has passed away...
 Our love and thoughts are with Anna’s family and friends.” pic.twitter.com/vF5NDIu21a— BBC EastEnders (@bbceastenders) February 23, 2022

 She was married to actor and comedian Terry Duggan from 1967 until his death in 2008.
-She had been bed-bound for some years after breaking her back in a fall at home in 2016, but still managed to film scenes for Peggy's death the same year.
+She had been bed-bound for some years after breaking her back in a fall at home in 2016, but managed to film scenes for Peggy's death the same year.